 Other symptoms may include fatigue, mood swings, headaches, and abdominal bloating.

 Pelvic examination detects tender ovaries and cervical motion tenderness.

 Diagnosis of Pelvic Congestion Syndrome

 Diagnosis of pelvic congestion syndrome requires that pain be present for > 6 months and that ovaries be tender when examined.

 Ultrasonography is done but may not show varicosities in women when they are recumbent.

 Some experts recommend additional tests (eg, venography, CT, MRI, magnetic resonance venography) if necessary to confirm pelvic varicosities.
 Pelvic varicosities may be confirmed by selectively catheterizing specific veins and injecting a contrast agent (venography).

 If pelvic pain is troublesome and the cause has not been identified, laparoscopy is done.

-NSAIDs can be tried.
-If they are ineffective and if the pain is severe, embolization or sclerotherapy may be considered.
+Treatment of pelvic congestion syndrome includes high-dose medroxyprogesterone acetate, NSAIDs, and GnRH agonists.
+If these drugs are ineffective and the pain persists and is severe, embolization or sclerotherapy may be considered.